YOURLS/google-safe-browsing/readme.md

 Plugin for YOURLS 1.7+: Google Safe Browsing

+# Dude

+**This plugin uses Google's Safe Browsing API from 2017, version 3.
+As of writing, the V3 version of GSB has been deprecated.
+This plugin needs some good will and a pull request to be updated :)**

 # What for

 Check every new URL against Google's Safe Browsing Lookup service, reject those who are identified as malware or phishing